Canon 760D vs Nikon 1 V2

 It is notable that the 760D has a hotshoe, while the V2 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 760D and the V2 have been discontinued, but can regularly be found used on eBay.
+Both the 760D and the V2 have been discontinued, but can regularly be found used on ebay.
 The V2 was replaced by the Nikon 1 V3, while the 760D was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 760D and V2 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Nikon 1 V2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 760D and the Nikon 1 V2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.